Arrah–Chhapra Bridge: Project

 Politician Nitish Kumar laid the foundation stone for the Arrah-Chhapra bridge in July 2010.
 He said that his wish was to connect the Bhojpuri-speaking districts.
 The bridge reduced the distance between Chhapra and Arrah from 130 km to 40 km.
 This has greatly reduce the distance of Arrah, Aurangabad and Bhabhua districts from Siwan, Chhapra and Gopalganj districts.
 People can go from South to North Bihar without going to Patna district.
-This bridge connects NH-19 at Doriganj in Chhapra to NH-30 at Koilwar in Arrah with a 4-lane bridge.
+This bridge connects NH-31 at Chirand near Chhapra to NH-922 at Koilwar near Arrah with a 4-lane bridge.

 The ₹800 crore bridge is the longest multi-span extradosed bridge in the world.
 The multi-span extradosed navigational section over the Ganges is 1,920m long and the bridge has a total length of 4.35 km, including the approach spans of more than 2 km.
 The 120m-long navigation spans are supported by five extradosed stay cables arranged in a single-plane harp configuration, whereas the approach spans are simply-supported.
 The navigation spans and 2 km of the approach spans are composed of single-cell precast concrete box girders, while the remaining 0.35 km of approach spans are cast-in-place.
 The total length of approach road on either side of the bridge is 17 km.